-In the Sociology: Contemporary Social Problems programme offered by Utrecht University , you will learn to translate theory into practice, by using scientific knowledge to design effective concrete (policy) advice for companies or governmental organisations.
+In the Sociology - Contemporary Social Problems programme at Utrecht University , you will learn to translate theory into practice, by using scientific knowledge to design effective concrete (policy) advice for companies or governmental organisations.
 You will also learn to present research results to a wider audience.

 There is a significant focus on your transition to the labour market.
 You will meet experts working for relevant organisations in the professional field.
 We will help you find an internship, so that you can gain practical work experience.
 The practical skills you acquire will be very useful during your internship and in your future career: you will learn more about conducting interviews, communications, time management and designing policy advice.